arXiv/arxiv-docs/help/utilities.md

 Most authors will submit the [TeX](tex) source for their documents.
 There are some [important technical reasons](faq/whytex) for this.

-The TeX system used by the archive is based on the [teTeX distribution](http://www.tug.org/tetex/), which is a freely available, high-quality distribution of TeX/LaTeX for Unix-compatible systems.
+The TeX system used by arXiv is based on the [TeXLive distribution](http://www.tug.org/texlive/), which is a freely available, high-quality distribution of TeX/LaTeX for Unix-compatible systems.

 Lots of TeX information is available on the Web from the TeX User Group